This is our story

 We didn’t wait for systems to change.
 We built our own.

-This has always been love in action - rooted in the belief that relationships can heal.
+This was a different way of understanding safety – one rooted in the belief that relationships can transform lives.

 Small group of four young people standing in an urban environment, facing the camera with a smile.